Key Sections of this Blog

 Data plane | Run agent sessions, tools (Browser/Code-Interpreter), Memory I/O | Teams running custom agent runtimes (LangGraph / custom planners / tools) |

-1) bedrock — Control plane (model management, setup, configuration)
+1) bedrock — Control Plane

-This is the control plane for core model management.
-It includes APIs used to manage models, start fine-tuning model jobs, and batch inferencing, among others
+- It includes APIs used to manage models, start fine-tuning model jobs, and batch inferencing, among others

-1.1 Discover models & metadata:
+1.1 Discover Models & Metadata

 # List available foundation models